 Women Under Siege revisits our Spring 2012 productions, which explored women's health, education, and "security" issues in Houston and Karachi, Pakistan.
 By juxtaposing freedoms in Houston and Karachi that are often taken for granted, artists from both cities transformed a residential Houston home through installations, visual art, and performances.
 The catalogue features essayists who are actively working towards women’s rights in Houston and Karachi; poets who grapple with their own struggle for equality; writings by curators involved in the production; and interviews with Miriam Kass + Melaney Linton, two pro-choice pioneers in Houston, Texas.

 Contributors: Ahsan Bari, Attiya Dawood, Autumn Knight, Larissa Lindsay, Hilda Saeed, Sehba Sarwar, Jacsun Shah, Rebecca L. White, Zohra Yusuf; and interviews with Miriam Kass by Sehba Sarwar and with Melaney Linton by Ana Laurel.

-VBB's art catalogues are edited by Dr. Margot Backus, Dr. Maria Gonzalez with support from VBB Artistic Director/Founder Sehba Sarwar, VBB's Associate Director Ana Laurel.
-The catalogues are designed by VBB's former Interim Executive Director Joshua Turner, with assistance from Angela Martinez.
+All VBB art catalogues are visualized by VBB Artistic Director/Founder Sehba Sarwar, and are supported by Ana Laurel.
+The catalogues are designed by Joshua Turner, with assistance from Angela Martinez.